 - Where an alteration causes an increase in design dead, live or snow load > 5%, the gravity load-carrying elements must be replaced or altered to meet new construction requirements.
-(Exception for second layer of roof covering weighing less than 3 psf) (806.2) - If an existing gravity load-carrying element has its capacity reduced as part of an alteration (notching a beam) the reduced capacity must meet new construction requirements.
+(Exception for second layer of roof covering) (806.2) - For lateral loads, less than 10% increase in demand-capacity ratio.
+(806.3) - If an existing gravity load-carrying element has its capacity reduced as part of an alteration (notching a beam) the reduced capacity must meet new construction requirements.
 (806.2)